Largest and heaviest animals: Cnidarians (Cnidaria)

+The largest box jellyfish Chironex fleckeri is the largest of the cubozoans (collectively called box jellyfish), many of which may carry toxic venom.
+Its bell usually reaches about 16 cm in diameter but can grow up to 35 cm.
+Each of the four corners of the bell trails a cluster of 15 tentacles.
+The pale blue bell has faint markings; viewed from certain angles, it bears a somewhat eerie resemblance to a human head or skull.
+Since it is virtually transparent, the creature is nearly impossible to see in its habitat, posing significant danger to swimmers.

 Sponges (Porifera)

 The largest known species of sea sponge is the giant barrel sponge, Xestospongia muta.
 These massively built sponges can reach 8 ft in height and can be about the same thickness at the thickest part of the "body".
 Some of these creatures have been estimated to be over 2,400 years of age.

 Calcareous sponges (Calcarea)

 The largest known of these small, inconspicuous sponges is probably the species Pericharax heteroraphis, attaining a height of 30 cm.
 Most calcareous sponges do not exceed 10 cm tall.

 Hexactinellid sponges (Hexactinellida)

 A relatively common species, Rhabdocalyptus dawsoni, can reach a height of 1 m once they are of a very old age.
 This is the maximum size recorded for a hexactinellid sponge.